 A day in the life of a monk

-The rest of the morning is dedicated to work, with Conventual Mass celebrated in the Abbey church at 12.35 p.m.
-(9.00 a.m. outside the school term).
-After lunch the afternoon is devoted to Manual Labour.
+The rest of the morning is dedicated to work, with Midday Prayer taking place at 1.00pm.
+Lunch follows and the rest of the afternoon is devoted to Manual Labour or other work.
 A period of work and spiritual reading follows in the early evening before the celebration of Vespers at 6.00 p.m.
 This is followed by half-an-hour of lectio divina, with supper at 7.00 p.m.
 Compline, or Night Prayer, is at 8.15 p.m.
 After Night Prayer the Summum Silentium, the Great Silence, begins and is observed throughout the monastery until Morning Prayer.

 This is sometimes called ‘Vigils’ and some communities get up in the middle of the night to pray it, while all around them sleep.
 As well as psalms it includes a couple of substantial readings, one from Scripture, another from the early Church Fathers.
 It lasts about 40 minutes.
 This gives us fuel for the private prayer that follows.